BJP MP Bansuri Swaraj condemns rape of 12-year-old in Ayodhya - www.lokmattimes.com

 BJP MP Bansuri Swaraj condemns rape of 12-year-old in Ayodhya

-New Delhi, Aug 4 BJP MP from Delhi, Bansuri Swaraj has expressed her concern and condemnation regarding the ...
+New Delhi, Aug 4 BJP MP from New Delhi, Bansuri Swaraj has expressed her concern and condemnation regarding ...

 "What happened to a 12-year-old girl is disgraceful.
 I am shocked that the MP from Ayodhya claims to know nothing about this incident.
 The statements from Samajwadi Party leaders are also weird," she said.